ddrohan/web-app-dev-labs/lab1/step_2.md

 ![](../images/donationweb-1.0.start.png)

-We'll have a closer look at the individual files as we work through the lab.
+We'll have a closer look at the individual files as we work through the lab, but first (to see what our Angular app currently does) navigate to your **donation-web-1.0** folder and load the **index.html** page in a browser.